The blog formerly known as

 An Itty Bitty Fruit Label Alert

-A recent customer survey shows us that EBMUD customers are greatly concerned about the health of San Francisco… Read the rest
+A recent customer survey shows us that EBMUD customers are greatly concerned about the health of San… Read the rest